mvdschee/Docker-Nginx-PHP/readme.md

 **Only works with Docker-Compose**
 This is a second stage image and should be used to build the final image for production/development.

+In the final build stage make sure you added a `security.conf` with in the snippets folder in NGINX. this file contains thinks like hide .files and file type you don't want people to look at.

 ### Dockerfile

 + Define the base image as **maxvanderschee/base**, an excellent minified Ubuntu 16.04 LTS Docker container.